Trujillo-Group/trujillo_group_resources/resources/README.md

 - [Python for scientists](https://aaltoscicomp.github.io/python-for-scicomp/): One of the courses from Code refinery.
 Quite good for getting used to python.

 ## Git
-- [Coderefinery workshop](https://www.youtube.com/watch?v=GHlF1nGfz7g&list=PLpLblYHCzJACqaFsfQiCWp0Wqy6qG4iau): Very good introduction to git:
+- [Coderefinery workshop](https://www.youtube.com/watch?v=GHlF1nGfz7g&list=PLpLblYHCzJACqaFsfQiCWp0Wqy6qG4iau): Very good introduction to git

 ## Blender
 - [Blender guru donut tutorial](https://www.youtube.com/watch?v=TPrnSACiTJ4&list=PLexwJr_iILK7IkuhEeAYeN7aLV5AAXKa-): This is a must for learning blender.
 Literally everyone in the community has done it.